 As a design-your-own-salad place with the server staring exasperatedly at me, holding a huge metal mixing bowl with his tongs poised over the toppings, ready to deftly snap up whatever I pointed to, and the long line of other patrons impatiently waiting behind me… Well, it was enough to make even the regular customers feel a little flustered!

-Regardless, I always looked forward to eating my creations because they tasted so healthy, and I enjoyed checking out the cute cake stands they converted into display cases that held a plethora of desserts next to the register just as much!
-They always set out the thickest, tallest, most massive rice krispie treats that I’ve ever seen (imagine something twice as big as a Rubik’s cube!), lemon bars, oversized cookies, and brownies.
+Regardless, I always looked forward to eating my creations because they tasted delicious and healthy, and I enjoyed checking out the cute cake stands they converted into display cases that held a plethora of desserts next to the register just as much!
+They set out the thickest, tallest, most massive rice krispie treats that I’ve ever seen (imagine something twice as big as a Rubik’s cube!), lemon bars, oversized cookies, and brownies.

-My roommate always wanted the cheesecake-swirled brownies, but as someone who hated my desserts mixing back then (my mom bought me one of those dinner plates for toddlers with the different divided sections as a Christmas present), I politely declined.
+My roommate always wanted the cheesecake-swirled brownies, but as someone who hated my desserts mixing back then (my mom even bought me one of those dinner plates for toddlers with the different divided sections as a Christmas present), I politely declined.
 The plain version was much more popular and almost never in the display case, so I rarely bought one of those thick, fudgy, decadent brownies, but…

-When my mom and I recently reminisced about that restaurant—it was one of her favorite places to dine at when she visited me at college!—I started to crave both those salads and the brownies, so I decided to make a healthier version of the latter… Which resulted in these Skinny Slow Cooker Fudgy Dark Chocolate Brownies!
-They’re just as chocolaty and decadent as the ones from the restaurant, but they’re a fraction of the calories (and the cost, too)!
+When my mom and I recently reminisced about that restaurant (it was one of her favorite places to dine when she visited me at college!), I started to crave both those salads and the brownies, so I decided to make a healthier version of the latter…

-It’s chocoholic bliss. ♥
+It’s chocoholic bliss. ♡

 HOW TO MAKE THE BEST HEALTHY SLOW COOKER BROWNIES